 In 2012, CRL formed a partnership with the United States Agriculture Information Network (USAIN) and the Agriculture Network Information Center (AgNIC) to support the ongoing preservation and digitization of collections in the field of agriculture Project Ceres has two primary goals:

 - Sustain consensus-based, cooperative archiving of primary serial collections in the field of agriculture, defined broadly;

 - Expand electronic access to digital and print resources from all world regions to support agricultural research.

-A title list of all complete Project CERES Titles is available on our website.
+A list of complete Project CERES Titles is available through CRL's online catalog.